Naxdy/Ryujinx/README.md

 }
 ```

-The Ryujinx flake provides `nixosModules.default` which will add the Ryujinx `overlay` (also available standalone via `overlays.default`), providing the `ryujinx` package to your installation, which can then be pulled in as usual, via e.g.:
+The Ryujinx flake provides `nixosModules.x86_64-linux.default` and `nixosModules.aarch64-linux.default` which will add the Ryujinx `overlay` (also available standalone via `overlays.default`), providing the `ryujinx` package to your installation, which can then be pulled in as usual, via e.g.:

 ```nix
 environment.systemPackages = [